Skip to main content

 Potential Solutions

+In addition, UF/IFAS Extension engages the public through on-site information and discussion forums in every Florida county.
 Meanwhile, the University of Florida teams with individuals and organizations throughout the state.
 That includes water management districts, state and federal agencies, local governments, agricultural commodity groups, private industry, and Florida residents.

-Stay up-to-date with the latest research findings from UF/IFAS experts.
+Spotlight on Algal Blooms Stay up-to-date with the latest research findings from UF/IFAS experts.